ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 The source for this draft is maintained in GitHub at: https://github.com/ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting

-Domain-based Message Authentication, Reporting, and Conformance (DMARC) [@!I-D.ietf-dmarc-dmarcbis] is a mechanism by which a mail-originating organization can express domain-level policies and preferences for message validation, disposition, and reporting, that a mail-receiving organization can use to improve mail handling.
+Domain-based Message Authentication, Reporting, and Conformance (DMARC) [@!I-D.ietf-dmarc-dmarcbis] is a mechanism by which a mail-originating organization can express domain-level policies and preferences for message validation, disposition, and reporting, that can be used by a mail-receiving organization to improve mail handling.
 This document focuses on one type of reporting that can be requested under DMARC.

 Failure reports provide detailed information about the failure of a single message, or a group of similar messages failing for the same